nualagr/readnreviewed/README.md

 ```python
 py -m venv virtual
 ```
 13. Create a free account on MongoDb.
-Create a new database and reproduce the 3 collections as described above in the Information Architecture section of the README.
+Create a new database and reproduce the 3 collections as described above in the [Collections Data Structure](#collections-data-structure) section of the README.

 14. Within your IDE create a file to hold your environment variables and call it env.py.
 ```